The-Lab-LaBella/Independent_Study/README.md

 You will then need to apply to the program and select my lab as your preferred opportunity.
 There is no guarantee you will be selected for a OUR Scholar Position.

+&nbsp;

+### Paid Undergraduate Researcher - Federal Work Study (FWS)

+If you have federal work-study funding available, this can be used to fund your position as an Undergraduate Researcher.
+The standard salary for these positions in the lab is $11/hour.
+FWS students are awarded up to $4,000 per academic year.
+The exact salary and work hours will be determined by the allotment of federal work study.

+FWS positions will be posted on hire-a-niner.
+Allow for 1-2 months for the hiring process to be complete

+&nbsp;

+### Paid Undergraduate Researcher - Lab Funds

+We will sometimes